andrew1931/fundom/docs/api-reference.md

 setState((f) => f('release')) // release all subscribers

-setState(5) // subscriber is not invoked since state is released
+setState(5) // subscriber is not invoked since all subscribers are released

 ```